MicrosoftDocs/azure-reference-other/stream-analytics-query-language/getmetadatapropertyvalue.md

   Queries input data for specific properties.
 There are three types of properties: Adapter, User, and Unique EventId.

 ## Adapter metadata properties
-Certain input-specific properties have been made accessible by the GetMetadataPropertyValue function.
+Certain input-specific properties are accessible by the GetMetadataPropertyValue function.
 Additionally, all properties can be accessed as a single record.

 ### Examples